Cancer

 3. Local Picture

 Cultural and socioeconomic factors influence the uptake of behavioural risk factors, such as smoking, poor diet and excessive alcohol consumption.
 These behaviours exacerbate inequalities in cancer outcomes.
-For example, 25.4% of avoidable mortality from all cancers (except non-melanoma skin cancer) occur in the most deprived 20% of the population; the incidence rate of avoidable cancers is 2.33 times higher in the most deprived, compared to the least deprived quintile (Source: NHS Lincolnshire ICS).
+For example, 25.4% of avoidable mortality from all cancers (except non-melanoma skin cancer) occur in the most deprived 20% of the population; the incidence rate of avoidable cancers is 2.33 times higher in the most deprived, compared to the least deprived quintile (Source: NHS Lincolnshire ICB).

 4. Local Response

-Many interventions address cancer; prevention, ongoing management, and treatment:
+Many interventions address cancer: prevention, ongoing management, and treatment:

-• The System Cancer board develops cancer pathways to enable faster, and equal access to, treatment for all.
+• The System Cancer board develops cancer pathways to enable faster, and equal access to treatment for all.
 This includes prevention, diagnosis, treatment, survivorship, and end of life care.

 • The East Midlands Cancer Alliance aspires to improve health outcomes for cancer patients by sharing best practice, providing clinical advice, and addressing unwarranted variation across the region.

 • NHS England’s cancer screening programmes aim to identify breast, bowel and cervical cancer at an early stage.
+Lung Cancer Screening will be added to the current cancer screening programmes in Lincolnshire early 2026.

-• In February 2022, ULHT surgeons performed their first operation using a surgical robot.
+• In February 2022, ULTHT surgeons performed their first operation using a surgical robot.
 The device enables advanced, minimally invasive techniques, with a reduced risk of surgical complications.
 Previously, patients had to travel out of Lincolnshire for robotic prostatectomies and robotic colorectal surgery.

 • Grantham, Boston and Lincoln hospitals host Macmillan Information and Support Centres offering information about cancer and cancer services plus emotional support for patients, families, carers and staff.

-• People with advanced, incurable cancer, can benefit from early palliative end of life care (PEOL) (Source: Cochrane).
-But palliative care measures might not be instigated until it is evident that disease-modifying treatments have been unsuccessful, no treatment can be offered, or death is anticipated.
-Yest, early palliative care interventions might have a more beneficial effect on symptoms and for quality of life than standard treatments alone.
-The foundations of PEOL care in Lincolnshire are in Primary Care.
-A Gold Standards Framework (GSF) provides the structure for co-ordinated care.
-PEOL care is delivered across all settings by generalist, core teams of health and social care professionals; third sector and voluntary services; with Specialist palliative care clinicians reaching in to support complex needs.
+• People with advanced, incurable cancer, can benefit from early Palliative End of Life care (PEOL) (Source: Haun, M.W. et al., 2017).
+However, palliative care measures might not be instigated until it is evident that disease-modifying treatments have been unsuccessful, no treatment can be offered, or death is anticipated.
+Yet early palliative care interventions might have a more beneficial effect on symptoms and for quality of life than standard treatments alone.

 5. Community & Stakeholder Views

-The National Cancer Patient Experience survey is carried out annually and findings acted upon to improve patient experience.
+The National Cancer Patient Experience Survey is carried out annually and findings acted upon to improve patient experience.
 The National Quality of Life survey is available to all cancer patients 18 months after a cancer diagnosis.

-During 2016/17 and 2019/20, the Living with Cancer Team ran engagement exercises for cancer patients, and their loved ones, to understand the experience of living with cancer in the county.
+In 2023, the Living with Cancer Team ran an engagement programme for cancer patients, and their loved ones, to understand whether the experience of living with cancer in the county had changed since the last engagement programme in 2017.
+The Living with Cancer Programme has continued to be developed around these patient experiences with projects being developed on the identified themes.
+Feedback revealed the following needs:

 • improved information governance